 7. Proximity of Outlets to the Bed

 Here’s a Las Vegas secret nobody seems to talk about.
 In Sin City, everybody uses toys.
 Hotel housekeeping departments, in fact, keep large bins to collect abandoned sex toys.
 No, really.
 While some sexual aids are battery-powered, others require a power outlet, so it’s critical there are outlets near the bed.
-As far as we know, the new Lucky Dragon wins for sheer number of outlets above and next to its beds.

 8. Sink Height